What Is the Creative Economy? The True Impact of a Career in the Arts

 Is a creative career right for you?

 Wanting a stable career doesn’t mean you have to settle for a job you’re not in love with.
-Don’t let popular perception of creative career prospects cloud your judgement—the creative economy is surprisingly strong, and there are plenty of in-demand careers that make use of your creative side.
+Don’t let popular perception of creative career prospects cloud your judgment—the creative economy is surprisingly strong, and there are plenty of in-demand careers that make use of your creative side.

 If you’re interested in joining the ranks of the creative economy but aren’t sure where to start, then get some career ideas with these 9 Types of Design Jobs for Creative People.